 * I know that criminals fear the guns of armed citizens far more than the guns of the police.
 They should.

 * Domestic terrorists and murderers have always been with us.
-The victims and survivors of Columbine High School (1999), Virginia Tech (2007), Sandy Hook Elementary School (2012), and the Boston Marathon attack (2013)—and I–have no doubt of this.
+The victims and survivors of Columbine High School, Virginia Tech, Sandy Hook, the Boston Marathon attack — and I — have no doubt of this.

 * In virtually every school shooting in recent American history, the police played virtually no role in stopping the killers.
 Armed citizens did.